V-Sekai/manuals/decisions/20221019-develop-a-replication-sync-for-100-000-entities.md

 The servers do not share (independently access) the same memory or storage.

 We can track the entity's visibility and have a packed byte array per frame.

+Create ECS style mvsqlite database for streaming and events (movement, health, avatar path and others).

+For movement update the table once and only once per frame.

+For avatar paths that change rarely, batching all the updates and send at most once per frame.

 ![image](https://user-images.githubusercontent.com/32321/196743240-092dba67-98e7-4a92-937c-48dd26284d4f.png)